 This class is open to any grade 9 student who wants to continue to develop their skills on a woodwind, brass, or percussion instrument in a large group setting.
-For most students, this will be continuation of what they learned in middle school band.
+For most students, this will be a continuation of what they learned in middle school band.
 However, students with little to no musical experience, or students in other grades, can participate after checking in with Mr. Rawson and developing a plan of action.

-Students will be evaluated on participation/effort, attitude, behavior, attendance and the development and improvement of technical skills and musicianship.
+Students will be evaluated on participation/effort, attitude, and the development and improvement of technical skills and musicianship.
 Topics of study include ear training, music theory, development of listening skills, sight-reading and instrumental performance techniques.
+This class will take place in the timetable but will run as a linear class (Sept-June).